 Asian Beau Stakes Day

-Asian Beau Stakes Day, held in late October, features three main races:
+Asian Beau Stakes Day, held in late October or early November, features two main races:

-The Burgess Queen Stakes, which is run over 1,400 metres for prize money of $80,000, is classified as a Listed race and is open to three-year-old fillies.
+The Burgess Queen Stakes, which is run over 1,400 metres for prize money of $100,000 under set weights and penalties conditions, is classified as a Listed race and is open to three-year-old fillies.

 Ascot Gold Cup Day